vBitza/trello-mock/README.md

 Steps to run the project:
 1. run `npm install`
+2. Make sure your MongoDB runs on port 27017 otherwise you can change the port from `config.js` file.
+3. Create a database inside MongoDB named Atks
-2. run `node server.js`
+4. run `node server.js`
-3. open your browser and visit http://localhost:3000
+5. open your browser and visit http://localhost:3000